-Today, it’s a garden exhibition site that gives you the scale of what his house would been like.
+Today, it’s a garden exhibition site that gives you the scale of what his house would be like.
 They have beautiful sculptures here and even a chair and writing desk so you can act like Shakespeare writing with his quill and ink.

 I especially loved wandering around their sunken knot gardens, which is a recreation of what it would have been like at the time by Ernest Law.